 In a ledger entry page, you can see whether there are global dimensions for the entries.
-The two global dimensions differ from the rest of your dimensions because you can use them as filters anywhere in Business Central.
+The two global dimensions differ from your other dimensions because you can use them as filters anywhere in Business Central.

-- Choose the icon, enter Chart of Accounts, and then choose the related link.
+- Choose the icon, enter Chart of Accounts, then choose the related link.

 - On the Chart of Accounts page, choose the Ledger Entries action.

-- To see only the entries that are relevant, set one or more filters on the page.
+- To see only entries that are relevant, set one or more filters on the page.

-The Ledger Entry Dimensions page displays the dimensions for one ledger entry at a time.
-As you scroll through the ledger entries, the content on the Ledger Entry Dimensions page changes accordingly.
+The Ledger Entry Dimensions page displays the dimensions one ledger entry at a time.
+You'll see as you scroll through the ledger entries, the content on the Ledger Entry Dimensions page changes accordingly.